-All About Security and Fire Alarm Systems Installers
+What You Need to Know About Security and Fire Alarm Systems Installer

 - Test and repair circuits and sensors, following wiring and system specifications.

 - Prepare documents, such as invoices or warranties.

 - Test backup batteries, keypad programming, sirens, or other security features to ensure proper functioning or to diagnose malfunctions.

 - Inspect installation sites and study work orders, building plans, and installation manuals to determine materials requirements and installation procedures.

 - Drill holes for wiring in wall studs, joists, ceilings, or floors.

 Security and Fire Alarm Systems Installers state the following job skills are important in their day-to-day work.

 Installation: Installing equipment, machines, wiring, or programs to meet specifications.

 Speaking: Talking to others to convey information effectively.